METALS-Copper prices tick up, more China stimulus expected

 * LME aluminium stocks jump more than 75,000 tonnes

-* LME copper stocks at 5-month lows (Recasts, adds comment, changes dateline from Singapore)
+* LME copper stocks at 5-month lows (Updates prices, adds zinc)

 By Pratima Desai